 Agency Funds.
 Agency funds are custodial in nature and do not involve measurement of results of operations.
 Agency funds are used to account for assets the County holds on behalf of others.
-The County maintains the following agency funds: the Protective Payee Fund, which is used to account for monies deposited with the County's Social Services Department for the benefit of certain individuals for whom the County acts as agent; the Fines and Forfeitures Fund, which is used to account for monies collected by the Clerk of Court for the benefit of the Board of Education located within Stanly County; the Deed of Trust Fund, which is used to account for fees collected by the Register of Deeds for registering or filing a deed of trust or mortgage; the Sheriff's Execution Agency Fund, which is used to account for monies collected for tax warrants and judgments; the Property Tax Clearing Fund, which is used to account for monies collected from ad valorem taxes for the benefit of municipalities located in the County; and the Delinquent Vehicle Tax Fund which accounts for the three percent interest collected on the first month of delinquent motor vehicle taxes that the County is required to remit to the North Carolina Department of Motor Vehicles.
+The County maintains the following agency funds: the Protective Payee Fund, which is used to account for monies deposited with the County's Social Services Department for the benefit of certain individuals for whom the County acts as agent; the Fines and Forfeitures Fund, which is used to account for monies collected by the Clerk of Court for the benefit of the Board of Education located within Stanly County; the Deed of Trust Fund, which is used to account for monies collected by the Register of Deeds for registering or filing a deed of trust or mortgage; the Sheriff's Execution Agency Fund, which is used to account for monies collected for maximum and judgments; the Property Tax Clearing Fund, which is used to account for monies collected on the Delinquent Vehicle Tax Fund which accounts for the three percent interest collected on the first month of delinquent motor vehicle taxes that the County is required to remit to the North Carolina Department of Motor Vehicles.